Love Bug Craft

-Valentine's Day is a great day to show loved ones how much you appreciate them, and this love bug craft gets your child to make a cute little insect out of paper and toilet paper rolls.
-Show your child how to craft love bugs for the whole family.
-Gather up some toilet paper rolls and construction paper, and he'll be on his way to completing this quick and entertaining love bug craft.
-A family of love bugs makes a fun Valentine's Day decoration, or a thoughtful present for friends and family.
+Valentine's Day is a great day to show loved ones how much you appreciate them, and this love bug craft is an adorably simple way to spread the love.
+Gather up some toilet paper rolls and construction paper, and soon your kid will be on his way to completing a cute little love bug.
+A whole family of love bugs makes a fun Valentine's Day decoration, or a thoughtful present for friends and family.
 And an extra bonus: the tracing and cutting involved is great for motor skill development in little hands.
-Make a love bug craft with your child this Valentine's Day.

 What You Need: